Targeting System

 | RandomTargetSelector | Random distribution | Unpredictable encounters |

-Selectors are data-driven and can be configured per-AI or project-wide.
+Selectors are data-driven and can be configured per-AI via

 1. Register Targets